aarcangeli/blender-asset-exporter/README.md

 # Blender Asset Exporter

-Custom tool for exporting Blender assets to Unity
+Custom tool for exporting Blender assets to Unity.

+The project is not ready for production use.

 ## Build from Source